d6lts/aes/README.txt

 Also note that although this module SHOULD work on Windows, it has only been tested on Linux.

+Drupal 8 version is required presence of 'active' configuration in setings.php file.
+Having configuration in file going to be deprecated one day, but so far this works nicely.
+Just add to your config file something like
+  $config_directories['active'] = '/path/to/store/keys/outside/webroot';

+It is assumed keys and other related info should not be stored keys in the database.

 HOW TO GET AN AES IMPLEMENTATION
 ----------------------
 If you don't have an AES implementation (you'll notice this when you install this module) then the easiest